How to Build an Employee Advocacy Program

 What are the key elements of an employee advocacy strategy?

-Should you incentivise employees to share?
+Should you incentivize employees to share?

 How can you evaluate what content is good for the brand?